marmelab/react-admin/docs/StackedFilters.md

 );
 ```

+You must also update your data provider to support filters with operators.
+See the [data provider configuration](#data-provider-configuration) section below.

 ## Filters Configuration

 Define the filter configuration in the `<StackedFilters config>` prop.
 The value must be an object defining the operators and UI for each field that can be used as a filter.